tly1980/jwtauthenticator_v2/README.md

 # Only the one of three follwing sources for JWT token must be set at the time.
 If you want to disable inspection
 # of some of sources, set corresponding value to ''

+# URL for redirecting to in the case of invalid auth token
+c.JSONWebTokenAuthenticator.auth_url = 'https://auth.example.com'

+# Name of query param for auth_url to pass return URL
+c.JSONWebTokenAuthenticator.retpath_param = 'retpath'

 # Header name to retrieve JWT token
 c.JSONWebTokenAuthenticator.header_name = 'X-Auth-Token'